 Common Causes of Allergic Sensitivity

-- Internal inflammation (I’ve seen skin reactions triggered by birth control, IUDs and food allergies from eating shellfish, strawberries, soy and peanuts)
+- Internal inflammation (I’ve seen skin reactions triggered by birth control, IUDs, and food allergies from shellfish, strawberries, soy, and peanuts)

-- Certain plant compounds found in skincare products (two common culprits are chamomile and azulene, which are both related to ragweed)
+- Certain plant compounds found in skincare products (two common culprits are chamomile and azulene, as both are related to ragweed)

 How to Deal with Allergic Sensitivity

 - Stop using suspected allergens.
-This means skincare products, foods or anything else you suspect might be causing the reaction in the first place.
+This goes for skincare products, foods, or anything else you suspect might be causing the reaction in the first place.

-- Simplify your routine and focus on calming the skin.
-Stick to the basics, like a cleanser and moisturizer, and stop using active ingredients, like retinoids and exfoliating acids.
-As long as you’ve already used it before, use Rapid Response Detox Masque to put out the fire.
-Place it in the fridge for an extra soothing effect.
+- Simplify your routine.
+Stick to the basics.
+Use a cleanser and moisturizer and stop using active ingredients (like retinoids and exfoliating acids).
+As long as you’ve used it before, reach for the Bio Calm Repair Masque to put out the fire.
+Place it in the fridge before use for an extra soothing effect.
 (On that note, learn more about how to calm red, irritated skin.)

-- Consult with your doctor.
-If you’re experiencing enough swelling, itching or discomfort, your doctor may recommend an antihistamine.
-If the problems persist, you can also ask your doctor or an allergist to perform an allergy test to get to the bottom of it and find out the trigger.
+- Consult your doctor.
+If you’re experiencing swelling, itching, or discomfort, your doctor may recommend an antihistamine.
+If the problem persists, you can ask your doctor to perform an allergy test to get to the bottom of it.

-- Check whether any of your usual products have been reformulated.
+- Find out if any of your usual products have been reformulated.
 I once had a client who reacted to a moisturizer she had been using for a long time.
-This reaction occurred right after she started using a brand new bottle of the moisturizer.
+This reaction occurred right after she started using a brand new bottle.
 Come to find out, the company had reformulated it ever so slightly without mentioning anything to their customers about the change.
 It was only one ingredient, but it was enough to throw my client’s skin completely out of whack and set off an allergic response.

 2. Breakout-Prone Sensitivity